 Make it a little easier on yourself and set up a review tracker so you don't have to continually go check every site.

 It may seem like a lot to deal with.
 And, to be honest, it is a lot of information to pull together, photos to prep, research to do.
 But it's not a race and it doesn't have to all be done immediately.
 Just incorporate this into your marketing plan or weekly admin duties.
 And, if you get everything organized before you start, you won't feel overwhelmed.
 If business is booming and the reviews are rolling in, it may be time to check out on-line review trackers or other services to help monitor.
-Until that time, I made a simple Google Sheet to get your started.
+Until that time, make a Google sheet to track it all.